amansekhon888/Avaxmodule4/README.md

-# PUBGToken (PUBG)
+# DegenToken (Degen)

-PUBGToken is an ERC20-compatible token deployed on the Ethereum blockchain.
-It is specifically designed for a gaming context inspired by PlayerUnknown's Battlegrounds (PUBG), featuring functionalities such as earning kill points, redeeming points for tokens, purchasing ammunition, and shooting enemies.
+DegenToken is an ERC20-compatible token deployed on the Ethereum blockchain.
+It is specifically designed for a gaming context inspired by PlayerUnknown's Battlegrounds (Degen), featuring functionalities such as earning kill points, redeeming points for tokens, purchasing ammunition, and shooting enemies.

 ## Features

-- **ERC20 Compatibility**: PUBGToken adheres to the ERC20 standard, allowing seamless integration with existing Ethereum wallets, exchanges, and smart contracts.
+- **ERC20 Compatibility**: DegenToken adheres to the ERC20 standard, allowing seamless integration with existing Ethereum wallets, exchanges, and smart contracts.
 - **In-Game Mechanics**: The token introduces gaming elements such as earning kill points, redeeming points for tokens, purchasing ammunition, and shooting enemies.
 - **Ownership Controls**: The contract inherits from OpenZeppelin's Ownable, allowing the contract owner to execute certain privileged functions.

 ## Deployment

-The PUBGToken contract is deployed on the Ethereum mainnet with the following parameters:
+The DegenToken contract is deployed on the Ethereum mainnet with the following parameters:

 - **Token Name**: Degen
 - **Token Symbol**: DGN